Spoiler alert: It’s so much more than cracking your back for you.

 Chiropractic Care: NO Referral Needed!

 That’s right.
 You do NOT need a referral from your primary physician or specialist for chiropractic care.

 In fact, most chiropractor visits are covered by health insurance plans (or your car insurance, if you were involved in an accident).
 However, chiropractic treatment is a lot more affordable than a traditional doctor’s visit, so most people won’t need to rely on their health insurance to afford treatment.

-At Oviedo Chiropractic, we accept a wide variety of insurance plans but you’ll find our cash payment options to be extremely affordable.
+At Oviedo Chiropractic, we accept a wide variety of insurance plans and some chiropractic treatments are covered by certain Medicare plans, but you’ll find our cash payment options to be extremely affordable.
 We don’t want to let anything stand between you and quality chiropractic care!

 There’s no need to tolerate your pain and discomfort for another day; relief is available.
 And if you live in the Central Florida area, schedule an appointment so we can develop a plan to help you live pain-free.